chriswebb09/chriswebb09.github.io/_posts/2017-05-11-complexity-and-big-o.md

 ### Worst case scenario

 When referring to the worst-case scenario with complexity, we are referring to an input that causes maximum complexity.
 The difference between a best/worst case scenario for complexity may be significant.
 The difference between best case scenario and worst scenario for searching a hash table can go from constant O(1) time to linear O(n) time.
+If you are searching for an element in an array by iterating over each item and that element is the first item in the array, you will have a pretty good runtime.
+It's another story if that item is the element in the array.
+Generally speaking, you don't want to pretend like every situation is going to give you the optimal time.

 ### O(1) - Constant Time